knetikmedia/knetikcloud-javascript-client/docs/PaymentsOptimalApi.md

 Initiate silent post with Optimal

 Will return the url for a hosted payment endpoint to post to.
-See Optimal documentation for details.
+See Optimal documentation for details. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; OPTIMAL_ADMIN or owner

 ### Example
 ```javascript